dgraph-io/dgraph/wiki/content/clients/index.md

 ## Javascript

-The offical Javascipt client [can be found here](https://github.com/dgraph-io/dgraph-js) and it fully supports Dgraph v0.9.4.
+The official Javascript client [can be found here](https://github.com/dgraph-io/dgraph-js) and it fully supports Dgraph v0.9.4.
 Follow the instructions in the [README](https://github.com/dgraph-io/dgraph-js#readme) to get it up and running.